All You Need To Know

 I can say that the menstrual cycle is one of the toughest phases of every woman’s life every month.
 The abdominal pain, back pain, discomfort, etc can cause you stress and no interest in doing any other activity.
 You just want to lie down on your bed and relax.
 It is necessary to take a rest at this time.
 There is a rise and fall of the hormones which can cause mood swings and frustration during periods.

-But today, I am happy that many people are coming forward to talk about this so that every woman gets proper knowledge which can help them to prevent certain infections due to periods.
+But today, I am happy that many people are coming forward to talk about this so that every woman gets proper knowledge that can help them to prevent certain infections due to periods.

 What is a Menstrual cycle or Menstruation?